elhafizzo/unifi-tv/README.md

 128Kbps AAC Audio, H264 Video (Bitrate depends on resolution), Maximum Resolution is 1920x1080.

 # Is there cons?
-Unable to record, DRM-protected Streams (Widevine / PlayReady), Not HTTPS, no timeshift although the link is capable of timeshifting.
+Unable to record, DRM-protected Streams (Widevine / PlayReady), Not HTTPS, no timeshift although the link is capable of timeshifting, Channel won't follow channel number on TiviMate

 # Recommended Players
 Tivimate, TVirl